School Session Times:

 • Plain socks

-The items are available from many shops although sweatshirts and PE t-shirts are embroidered with the school logo may be purchased from the school office.
+The items are available from many shops although sweatshirts and PE t-shirts are printed with the school logo may be purchased from the school office.

-• Coloured school t-shirt (in your child’s team colour)
+• Coloured school t-shirt (in your child’s team colour - available from the office)

 • Black shorts